s41nn0n/silverbullet-hackernews/README.md

 deno task build && cp *.plug.js /my/space/_plug/
 ```

-SilverBullet will automatically sync and load the new version of the plug (or speed up this process by running the {[Sync: Now]} command).
+SilverBullet will automatically sync and load the new version of the plug, just watch the logs (browser and server) to see when this happens.

 ## Installation
 If you would like to install this plug straight from Github, make sure you have the `.js` file committed to the repo and simply add